Home / packaging / bags

 What are the Steps of Customization and Printing of Custom Bags?

-The steps of customization and printing of custom bags are material selection, size and structure definition, artwork layout, printing method choice, feature integration, surface finishing, sampling approval, and bulk production.
+The steps in customizing and printing custom bags are material selection, size and structure definition, artwork layout, choice of printing method, feature integration, surface finishing, sampling approval, and bulk production.

 1. Material Selection Based on Product Requirements